-- The expected total fees. - Extra charges (such as 'bench' fees) which will be levied and any other expenditure on practical items relevant to the individual applicant, if applicable. - ATAS clearance and a supporting letter, if applicable. - How to pay a deposit, if applicable5. - The expected start date. - The expected period of study for which the research applicant will be enrolled, if applicable. - The requirements which the University places on the research student, if applicable.
+The expected total fees.

+- Extra charges (such as 'bench' fees) which will be levied and any other expenditure on practical items relevant to the individual applicant, if applicable. - ATAS clearance and a supporting letter, if applicable. - How to pay a deposit, if applicable5. - The expected start date. - The expected period of study for which the research applicant will be enrolled, if applicable. - The requirements which the University places on the research student, if applicable.

-The Admissions and Access Service guidance notes are provided via the 'New Students' webpage and a link to the webpage, www.qub.ac.uk/new-students/ is supplied in the offer letter.
-Non-EU/EEA applicants also receive a paper copy of the guidance notes with their offer letter.
+The Admissions and Access Service guidance notes are provided via the 'New Students' webpage and a link to the webpage, www.qub.ac.uk/new-students/ is supplied in the offer letter which is sent via email as a pdf (regarded as a durable medium to comply with CMA).
+Along with the email offer letter Non-UK/Irish applicants also receive an email copy of the guidance notes.
+UK/Irish nationals are referred to online guidance notes in their email offer letter.
 The 'New Students' webpage, which has been designed for applicants who are holding offers, includes information on replying to an offer, returning degree results, financial responsibilities, applying for accommodation and other support services provided to Queen's students.
-For non-EU/EEA applicants, detailed information in relation to immigration procedures and the International Students' Orientation programme is also provided.
+For non-UK/Irish applicants, detailed information in relation to immigration procedures and the International Students' Orientation programme is also provided.